shamangary/SSR-Net/README.md

 KERAS_BACKEND=tensorflow CUDA_VISIBLE_DEVICES='' python TYY_demo_ssrnet_lbp_webcam.py
 ```

 > **Note:** The covered region of face detection is different when you use MTCNN, Dlib, or LBP.
-You should choose similar size between the inference and the training.
+You should choose a similar size between the inference and the training.

 >Also, the pre-trained models are mainly for the evaluation of datasets.
-They are not really for the real-world images.
+They are not really for real-world images.
 You should always retrain the model with your own dataset.
 In webcam demo, we found that the Morph2 pre-trained model actually performs better than the WIKI pre-trained model.
 The discussion will be included in our future work.

 > If you are Asian, you might want to use the megaage_asian pre-trained model.